64th Infantry Regiment (United States): Coat of arms

-The regiment was organized in 1917 from personnel of the 34th Infantry which is shown on the canton.
-It was in the 7th Division operating in Lorraine in the area formerly in the domain of the ancient lords of commercy whose arms were blue, scattered with golden cross crosslets, pointed at the lower end.
+The regiment was organized in 1917 from personnel of the 34th Infantry, which is shown on the canton.
+It was in the 7th Division, which operated in Lorraine in the area formerly in the domain of the ancient lords of Commercy, whose arms were blue and scattered with golden cross crosslets, pointed at the lower end.
 The shield is blue for infantry with one such cross crosslet.
-The crest is the thistle of Lorraine, one of the old emblems of that provence and still existing in the arms of Nancy.
+The crest is the thistle of Lorraine, one of the old emblems of that province and still existing in the arms of the city of Nancy.